awconway/cvR/README.md

-# helping.funders
+# cvR
-Helping funders and researchers by creating a list of a researcher's publication output using R and shiny.
-It can also be used to create a combined list for a group of researchers by uploading a file with multiple ORCID IDs (see `example.file.txt`).
+Used functions from the 'heloing.funders' shiny app (https://aushsi.shinyapps.io/orcid) to create CV using publications data from orcid.

-The main file is `orcid.R`, which takes an ORCID ID and creates the publiction data.
-See `global.R` for a list of required R packages.
-The key R package is `rorcid`.
+The main function takes an ORCID ID and creates the publiction data.
+The key R package is `rorcid` and `rcrossref`.

-My wishlist of additions:
-* Get the Google Scholar version working on a publicly available shiny server (see https://github.com/agbarnett/scholar.shiny)
-* Add in data from Mendeley on what papers are being read